sirintra/PMC-PC-training/docs/source/pc_package.rst

    :width: 500

-The PanCancer_WF is composed of two main components:
+The PanCancer_WF is composed of two main parts:

-* Source code - a set of inter-related scripts that automates the execution of the workflow, version controlled on `GitHub <https://github.com/PMC-QUB-HTS/PanCancer_WF>`_;
+* Source code - a set of inter-related scripts that automate the execution of the workflow.
+These are version controlled on `GitHub <https://github.com/PMC-QUB-HTS/PanCancer_WF>`_;

 * Dependencies of the workflow - mainly composed of reference data files and Singularity image files.
 The dependencies are accessible on Kelvin2 HPC.

 The analysis workflow is implemented using Snakemake.
-Each step executes a Singularity container that encapsulates the analysis-ready state of a tool along with its required dependencies.
+Each step executes a Singularity container that encapsulates the analysis-ready state of a tool, along with its required dependencies.
 With the use of Snakemake and Singularity, the workflow package can easily be deployed in any computational environment for execution with high scalability.

 Structure of PanCancer_WF package